Built by a working author, for working authors

 Available language lanes.

-Arabic (ar) Czech (cs) Danish (da) German (de) Greek (el) Spanish (es) Finnish (fi) French (fr) Hebrew (he) Hindi (hi) Hungarian (hu) Indonesian (id) Italian (it) Japanese (ja) Korean (ko) Dutch (nl) Norwegian (no) Polish (pl) Brazilian Portuguese (pt_br) Romanian (ro) Russian (ru) Swedish (sv) Thai (th) Turkish (tr) Ukrainian (uk) Vietnamese (vi) Simplified Chinese (zh_cn) Traditional Chinese (zh_tw)
+Arabic (ar) Czech (cs) Danish (da) German (de) Greek (el) Spanish (es) Finnish (fi) French (fr) Hebrew (he) Hindi (hi) Hungarian (hu) Indonesian (id) Italian (it) Japanese (ja) Korean (ko) Dutch (nl) Norwegian (no) Polish (pl) Brazilian Portuguese (pt_br) Romanian (ro) Russian (ru) Slovak (sk) Swedish (sv) Thai (th) Turkish (tr) Ukrainian (uk) Vietnamese (vi) Simplified Chinese (zh_cn) Traditional Chinese (zh_tw)

-What testers need to know before they touch the app.
+What to know before you start.

 Bring the right file